vmware-tanzu/apps-cli-plugin/DEVELOPMENT.md

 ```

 ### Acceptance testing

-In order to use the CLI, the runtime dependencies need to be installed into the target Kubernetes cluster.
+In order to use the CLI, the runtime dependencies need to be installed on the target Kubernetes cluster.

-### Prerequisites
+### Cluster requirement
 - Create a Kubernetes cluster
 - Deploy [Cartographer](https://github.com/vmware-tanzu/cartographer#installation)

 ## Iterating
 As you make changes to the code-base, there are several special cases to be aware
 of:

 - **If you change/add Cartographer APIs**, then you must run
-  [`make prepare`] to update generated code.
+  `make prepare` to update generated code.
 You might also require creating fakes via [dies](https://pkg.go.dev/dies.dev/diegen) for easier testing.

 - **If you change/add dependencies** (including adding an external dependency),
   then you must run `make prepare` command.
 In some cases, if newer dependencies are required, you need to run "go get" manually.